 - Cut the biscuits.

-Use a 2-inch biscuit cutter to cut out the buttermilk biscuits.
+Use a 2-inch cutter to cut out the buttermilk biscuits.
 Be sure to push the cutter straight down, and then lift it up, do not twist.

 - Leave space between each biscuit.